4 Innovative Projects That Tell Stories Smarter Through Sound

 Let’s not rub this product in our parents’ faces.
 The holidays would’ve been a no-brainer.
 Too little, too late.

 The Apple Watch: You’re probably sick of hearing about the Apple watch, I know.
-However, the continuing conversation surrounding Apple’s newest product doesn’t downplay its incredible use of sonic as a substitute for its teeny-tiny user interface.
+However, the continuing conversation surrounding Apple’s newest product doesn’t downplay its incredible use of audio as a substitute for its teeny-tiny user interface.
 While designing the Apple Watch, Jonny Ive excitedly bragged about its newest user interface sounds, “You just press this button and it slides off, and that is just gorgeous,” he was saying…”But listen as it closes,” he said.
 “It makes this fantastic k-chit.”

 Let’s think our hardest: Smell as a messenger for information is right on the heels of sound.
 The recently released iPad application ONotes offers “scent-augmented movies, books, photos and music.”
-Watch out visual, sonic and olfactory are charging full speed ahead.
+Watch out visual, sonic and olfactory senses are charging full speed ahead.
 Will Apple be next to implement olfactory sensitivity into their products?

 Maya Friedman is Account Executive at Made Music Studio.
 Talk to her on Twitter @mcfried7.